 As a research and development company, our operations have consumed substantial amounts of cash since our inception.
 We expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we continue our discovery and preclinical development to identify new clinical candidates, and we and our collaborators conduct clinical trials of, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Furthermore, we incur additional costs associated with operating as a public company.
-We believe that our existing cash, cash equivalents and investments will fund our current operating plan at least through the end of 2020.
+We believe that our existing cash, cash equivalents and investments will fund our current operating plan at least into 2023.
 However, circumstances may cause us to consume capital more rapidly than we currently anticipate.
-For example, as we continue to move our product candidates through preclinical studies, submit INDs or foreign equivalents and conduct clinical development, we may have adverse results requiring us to find new product candidates, or our collaborators may not elect to pursue the development and commercialization of any of our product candidates that are subject to their respective agreements with us.
+For example, as we continue to move our product candidates through preclinical studies, submit INDs or foreign equivalents and conduct clinical development, we may have adverse results requiring us to find new product candidates.
 Any of these events may increase our development costs more than we expect.
 We may need to raise additional funds or otherwise obtain funding through product collaborations to continue development of our product candidates.